botwiki/botwiki.org/README.md

 ```
 gulp
 ```

+The site will be available with live-reloading at localhost:3000.

 If you for some reason get an error about a node package missing, just install it with